 - Close 100' of the north/south alley adjacent to 214 W Erie Street.
 This is a T alley and residents of 222 W Erie will still be able to access their parking garage from the alley entrance on Franklin and Huron.

-This project is expected to be completed in December 2022 (weather dependent).
+This project is expected to be completed in early 2023 (weather dependent).

 LG Construction: 751 N. Hudson and 451 W Chicago

 LG Construction continues work on 751 N. Hudson Avenue and 451 W. Chicago Avenue, which are adjacent parcels.
 Work hours will be 8am-5pm, Monday-Friday.

 Throughout the project, the following will be closed: